telerik/fiddler-everywhere-docs/get-started/traffic/capture-traffic.md

 >tip When you switch **Live Traffic** to **Capturing**, open a browser and type an arbitrary web address.
 As a result, Fiddler Everywhere will immediately intercept the request, and **Live Traffic** will be populated.
 The **Result** field for that arbitrary web address will return **200**, which means that your first request is successfully captured with Fiddler Everywhere.

 ## Preconfigured Browser Capturing

-The preconfigured browser capturing is a feature that allows you to capture traffic from a specific browser instance (supported only with Chromium browsers).
-The feature is useful when you need to capture browser traffic, but your environment doesn't allow you to change the system proxy or to install & trust root certificates.
-It also solves the compatibility issues with some VPN and third-party security tools modifying the system proxy.
+The preconfigured browser capturing is a feature that allows you to capture traffic from a specific browser instance.
+Currently, Fiddler Everywhere supports preconfigured browser capturing only for Chromium browsers.

+The feature is useful when you need to capture browser traffic but your environment doesn't allow you to change the system proxy or to install and trust root certificates.
+It also solves the compatibility issues with some VPN and third-party security tools, which modify the system proxy.
 Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent capturing other system traffic.

 To start the preconfigured browser capturing with Fiddler Everywhere:

-1. Install Google Chrome (or other Chromium browsers).
+1. Install Google Chrome or other Chromium browser.

 1. Start Fiddler Everywhere.
 No additional configuration is needed.
 To prevent polluting the **Live Traffic** list, you can disable the **Live Traffic** toggle.

-1. Click on **Open Browser** from the **Live Traffic** toolbar.
+1. Click **Open Browser** from the **Live Traffic** toolbar.

   ![the "Open Browser" option for opening preconfigured browser for automatic capture](../../images/get-started/get-started-open-browser.png)

 1. Enter the URL in the newly opened Chrome window.

-That's it!
-Fiddler Everywhere will start immediately to capture all the traffic generated from the preconfigured browser.
+Fiddler Everywhere immediately starts capturing all the traffic generated from the preconfigured browser.

-### Change The Preconfigured Browser

-Use the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}) to assign a path to third-party Chromium browsers (like Edge, Brave, Vivaldi, etc.) or to change the default path to the Google Chrome browser.
+To change the preconfigured browser, from the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}) either assign a path to third-party Chromium browsers, like Edge, Brave, and Vivaldi, or change the default path to the Google Chrome browser.

 ## Additional Resources